Percent error shows how far a measured value is from the true value.

 The results appear instantly:

-This allows students, engineers, and beginners to quickly verify measurement accuracy and understand deviations visually.
+This makes it simple for students, engineers, and beginners to quickly check measurement accuracy and understand deviations without manual calculations.

 Suppose the true value of a measurement is: